 We offer training, guidance and support every step of the way.
 All foster carers are matched with their own Supervising Social Worker, and on-call support and advice is provided 24 hours a day, seven days a week.

-Training includes our Skills to Foster course, child protection, first-aid, health and safety and a range of trauma-informed training tailored to fostering young people and includes the opportunity to take a funded SVQ3 qualification as part of our investment in you
+Training includes our Skills to Foster course, child protection, first-aid, health and safety and a range of trauma-informed training tailored to fostering young people and includes the opportunity to take a funded SVQ3 qualification as part of our investment in you.

 Fees, Allowances and Benefits